 Median AmountThe median value of Calcium is found in Plums, dried (prunes), stewed, with added sugar which in 100g contains 21 mg of Calcium.
 This corresponds to 2 % of the recommended daily allowance.
 For this serving the amount of Calories is 124 kcal, the amount of Protein is 1.09 g, the amount of Fat is 0.22 g and the amount of Carbohydrate is 32.88 g.

-Using the list below for the 9 different prunes nutrition entries in our database, the highest amount of Calcium is found in Prunes, dehydrated (low-moisture), uncooked which contains 72 mg of Calcium per 100g.
+Using the list below for the 9 different prunes nutrition entries in our database, the highest amount of calcium is found in Prunes, dehydrated (low-moisture), uncooked which contains 72 mg of calcium per 100g.
 The associated percentage of RDA is 7 %.
 For this 100g serving the Calories content is 339 kcal, the Protein content is 3.7 g, the Fat content is 0.73 g, the Carbohydrate content is 89.07 g.

 The lowest amount of calcium is in Babyfood, fruit, prunes with tapioca, without ascorbic acid, junior which in 100g contains 15 mg of calcium.
 This gives as percentage of the recommended daily allowance 2 % of the RDA.
 For this 100g serving the amount of Calories is 70 kcal, the amount of Protein is 0.6 g, the amount of Fat is 0.1 g, the amount of Carbohydrate is 18.7 g.

 The difference between the highest and lowest values gives a calcium range of 57 mg per 100g.
 The range for the other nutrients are as follows; 269 kcal for Calories, 3.1 g for Protein, 0.63 g for Fat, 70.37 g for Carbohydrate.